ulampinoy/ulampinoy-atbp/posts/2024-01-25-fish-sinigang.md

 1. In a pot, add water, ginger, onion, garlic, green onions, green chilis, tomatoes and patis.
 Bring to a boil.

-2. Add the vegetables: radish, okra and string beans.
+2. Add the vegetables: radish and okra.
 Cover and cook the vegetable half way through.

 3. Add the Sinigang Powder Mix, season to taste and put in the fish cuts.
-Put the pot lid back and simmer for 8-10 minutes.
+Put the pot lid back and simmer for 8 minutes.
+Add the spinach leaves and cook for anoher 2 minutes.
 Ready to serve!

 ![Sinigang na Isda served in a serving dish](/static/images/sinigang-served.jpg)